KNMI/adaguc-server/doc/fork_server.md

 # ADAGUC Fork Server Overview

-This document describes how the ADAGUC fork server processes requests using a single fork server (mother) process that creates child processes using fork().
+This document describes how the ADAGUC fork server processes requests using a single fork server (mother) process that creates child processes using `fork()`.
 The mother process remains running and listens for incoming requests, while each request is handled by a separate child process.

 Using a fork server reduces overhead because the main process stays initialized, so handling a request only requires creating a new child process using `fork()`.

-The fork server is enabled by setting the environment variable `ADAGUC_FORK_SOCKET_PATH`.
-If this variable is unset or empty, ADAGUC runs without the fork server.
+The fork server is enabled by setting the environment variable `ADAGUC_FORK_ENABLE` to `TRUE`.
+If this variable is not set to `TRUE`, ADAGUC runs without the fork server.

 # Components